-Now that you’ve set your goals and become familiar with our workflow and team organization features, you’re ready to set up the workflow that will meet you support team’s needs.
-These workflow features are as follows:
+Now that you’ve set your goals and become familiar with our workflow and team organization features, you’re ready to use these features to set up a custom workflow to support your team.

 If you haven’t done so already, first organize your support organization into Teams or Agent Groups.
 Steps to do so are available in the following articles:

 - What Are The Different Roles In Helpshift?

 - How Do I Create Agent Groups?